 End Sub

-• Executing the code won’t result in any errors.
+Executing the code no longer results in any errors.

 Read More: [Fixed!]
 Subscript Out of Range Error in Excel VBA

-When the procedure is not accessible to the calling procedure in the same workbook, the error ‘Sub or Function not defined’ also appears.
-Using public vs. private processes is the cause of this issue.
-Standard modules in the Modules folder visible in Project Explorer by default have public Sub and Functions.
-Any process in the project has the ability to call standard procedures.
-By using the Private keyword, we can make the operation private.
+When the procedure is not accessible to the calling procedure in the same workbook, the error ‘Sub or Function not defined’ appears.
+Using private processes is the cause of this issue.
+The Standard modules in the Modules folder that are visible in Project Explorer by default have public Sub and Functions.
+Any process in the project has the ability to call these standard procedures.
+By using the Private keyword, we can make the operation private, but then it is no longer a publicly accessible procedure.

 VBA Code: